elfabito/clinic/README.md

 * **Focused Healthcare Platform:**

-Your application's primary emphasis on healthcare services, particularly doctor-patient interactions and appointments, sets it apart.
+The application's primary emphasis on healthcare services, particularly doctor-patient interactions and appointments, sets it apart.
 This specialization caters exclusively to medical engagements, ensuring a tailored and relevant user experience within the healthcare domain.

 * **Role-Based Differentiation:**